M-Shrief/M-Shrief/README.md

       - Postgres with Sqlc and Pgx.

   - Characteristics:
-    - Full mark on google’s lighthouse.
+    - +90 marks on google’s lighthouse.
     - JWT authentication and authorization.
     - Internationalization
     - Data validation.